aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 6. Check Unallowed Text
 ~~~~~~~~~~~~~~~~~~~~~~~

-We are checking if there is unalllowed text in the columns of the dummy dataframe.
+The check here is to see if there is unalllowed text in the columns of the dummy dataframe.

  .. code-block:: python